danielmrhodes/G4TCX/README.md

 Notes
 ----------------
+The simulation very rarely segfaults at the start, which I believe is due to some of the initial simulation setup not being strictly thread-safe.
+I've never seen a segfault during the event loop, and this doesn't seem to impact the simulation in any way.

-*If the incoming particle trajectory is not parallel to the z-axis, which can be accomplished with optional /Beam commands, the statistical tensor will not be correct.
-Correcting this requires a coordinate system rotation which is not yet implemented.*
+If the incoming particle trajectory is not parallel to the z-axis, which can be accomplished with optional /Beam commands, the statistical tensor will not be correct.
+Correcting this requires a coordinate system rotation which is not yet implemented.

 References
 -----------------